MagicMirrorOrg/MagicMirror/modules/README.md

 ***speed* Number** - Optional, The speed of the show animation in milliseconds.
 ***callback* Function** - Optional, The callback after the show animation is finished.

 To show a module, you can call the `show(speed, callback)` method.
-You can call the show method on the module instance itselve using `this.show()`, but of course you can also show an other module using `anOtherModule.show()`.
+You can call the show method on the module instance itself using `this.show()`, but of course you can also show another module using `anOtherModule.show()`.

 **Note 1:** If the show animation is canceled, for instance because the hide method is called before the show animation was finished, the callback will not be called.<br>
 **Note 2:** If the show animation is hijacked (an other method calls show on the same module), the callback will not be called.<br>